 There is a commitment to the conservation and management of the private forests.
-Conservation values occur on private land and these areas were not identified publicly during the assessment process, but must be an ongoing priority for conservation and protection as part of this agreement.
+While it is recognised that conservation values occur on private land, these areas were not identified publicly during the assessment process.
+They must, however, be an ongoing priority for conservation and protection as part of this agreement.

-Conservation values on private land are complementary to the CAR reserve system\ identified on public land.
+Conservation values on private land are complementary to the CAR reserve system identified on public land.
 There is a commitment to the voluntary inclusion of private land, where the conservation values either do not occur on public land or are not adequately reserved on public land.